This is the first installment of The Hidden Files, a series of articles based upon my research of cryptids.

 The earliest cases in the 1950s include the Surrey Puma.
 The Surrey Puma was first seen in 1959 and by the mid-1960s, the police had developed specific records for big cat sightings – a collection which included a plaster cast of a paw print and a photograph of a remarkably long cat taken by Ian Pert, a police photographer.
 Another interesting case from the 1980s is that of the Fen Tiger, a big cat (unlikely to be an actual tiger!) which had apparently made its home in Cambridgeshire.
 The first sighting was in 1982, but it wasn’t until 1994 that actual evidence was supplied by William Rooker.
 He had captured two minutes of footage which appeared to show a large feline with black fur and, in his words, “a flat face”.

 The image above is a still from William Rooker’s original footage.
 If you scroll down to the end of this article from BBC Cambridgeshire, plenty of people have added their own accounts in the comments section, the most recent comment dating from 2009.
-Clearly, the Fen Tiger, along with big cat tales nationwide, are still present in the public imagination.
+Clearly, the Fen Tiger and big cat tales nationwide are still present in the public imagination.

 So how might we go about explaining these cats’ peculiar choice of home?
 The most plausible theory is that the presence of larger cats – especially those which are not native to Britain – is the result of new regulations introduced in 1976 under the Dangerous Wild Animals Act.
 Prior to this, it was ostensibly legal to own wild animals in this country without any kind of training or licence.
 The act declared that owners of certain types of exotic animals, particularly big cats, now required a permit.
 Perhaps some owners simply released their pets into the wild to avoid having to apply (and pay) for an ownership licence.
 Alternatively, owners may have released big cats they had been keeping as pets when the animals grew too large for their enclosures or became too difficult to handle.